Start9Labs/start-os/CONTRIBUTING.md

 ### Project Structure

-embassyOS is composed of the following components.
+StartOS is composed of the following components.
 Please visit the README for each component to understand the dependency requirements and installation instructions.

-- [`backend`](backend/README.md) (Rust) is a command line utility, daemon, and software development kit that sets up and manages services and their environments, provides the interface for the ui, manages system state, and provides utilities for packaging services for embassyOS.
+- [`backend`](backend/README.md) (Rust) is a command line utility, daemon, and software development kit that sets up and manages services and their environments, provides the interface for the ui, manages system state, and provides utilities for packaging services for StartOS.
-- [`build`](build/README.md) contains scripts and necessary for deploying embassyOS to a debian/raspbian system.
+- [`build`](build/README.md) contains scripts and necessary for deploying StartOS to a debian/raspbian system.
-- [`frontend`](frontend/README.md) (Typescript Ionic Angular) is the code that is deployed to the browser to provide the user interface for embassyOS.
+- [`frontend`](frontend/README.md) (Typescript Ionic Angular) is the code that is deployed to the browser to provide the user interface for StartOS.
-  - `projects/ui` - Code for the user interface that is displayed when embassyOS is running normally.
+  - `projects/ui` - Code for the user interface that is displayed when StartOS is running normally.
   - `projects/setup-wizard`(frontend/README.md) - Code for the user interface
-    that is displayed during the setup and recovery process for embassyOS.
+    that is displayed during the setup and recovery process for StartOS.
-  - `projects/diagnostic-ui` - Code for the user interface that is displayed when something has gone wrong with starting up embassyOS, which provides helpful debugging tools.
+  - `projects/diagnostic-ui` - Code for the user interface that is displayed when something has gone wrong with starting up StartOS, which provides helpful debugging tools.
 - `libs` (Rust) is a set of standalone crates that were separated out of `backend` for the purpose of portability